thegiftofgabes/fantasypunk-netlify/content/quickstart/_10-giramundo.md

 ## GM Moves

+When a PC rolls a miss, or you come across a golden opportunity, or there's a lull in the narrative, make one or more of these moves, as dramatically as you feel appropriate.

-- Make Their Baggage Heavier;
+- Make Their Burdens Heavier;
 - Give Them a Choice;
 - Plant a Seed;
 - Take Something Away;